godrick/saddlepoint/README.md

-# saddlepoint
+# `saddlepoint`

-Saddlepoint methods in R, built from cumulant generating functions.

-A framework for saddlepoint approximation where distributions and model components are represented by CGFs with derivatives.
-New models are created by composing CGFs, enabling reusable saddlepoint likelihood and MLE workflows across many constructions.
+This package provides a saddlepoint approximation framework where distributions and model components are defined through cumulant generating functions (CGFs) and their derivatives.
+You can build new models by combining CGFs, and it supports likelihood-based inference via maximum likelihood estimation.

-## What this package is for

 `saddlepoint` provides:

 - A CGF interface (K, K1, K2, ...) for common distributions
 - Operators to compose CGFs (i.i.d. replication, linear maps, sums of independent components, randomly stopped sums, ...)
-- Saddlepoint-based likelihood tools (e.g., MLE workflows) built on top of these CGFs
+- Saddlepoint-based likelihood tools (e.g., MLE workflows)

 Examples and usage instructions are in the documentation and articles:
 - https://godrick.github.io/saddlepoint/

-## Installation
+### Installation

 ```r
 # install.packages("devtools")